alfredodiaz/therore-pluginloader/README.md

 * **Sandboxed**: each plugin has its own classpath which means that it can use a different version of a library or a class without conflicts.
 * **Runtime Plugins**: pluginloader loads plugins at runtime and on-demand.
+* **Support Exclussions**: through patterns, pluginloader allows you to specify which classes you want to be shared between host and plugin.

 #### Making use of pluginloader.
 Example in Groovy